laserradesca/agrihugo/content/services/farm.en.md

 ---
 ### INFO AND ENROLLMENTS FOR UPCOMING LABS AND EVENTS

-[FARM LABS: autumn edition](https://forms.gle/8H2YfDJpX5Uihnp87/ "Form") Nature workshops in English for kids aged 6-10 year
+[FARM LABS: spring 2025](https://forms.gle/8H2YfDJpX5Uihnp87/ "Form") Nature workshops in English for kids aged 3-11 years

 [Lessons with Le Musicoccole](https://elisapaganellimtp.com/ "Form") First approaches to music for families with children 0-3 years